Types of Alerts

 In the event of other emergency situations, the campus community will be notified through electronic means.
 In the event of a fire, chemical spill, bomb threat or similar emergency, individuals in the immediate area will be notified through fire alarms and should evacuate the area.

-During inclement weather conditions, members of the campus community should seek information from online sources such as weather.com or from local news media outlets that provide National Weather Service information, such as the campus’s NPR affiliate, KMST (88.5 FM).
+During inclement weather conditions, members of the campus community should seek information from online sources such as weather.com or from local news media outlets that provide National Weather Service information.
 If conditions are favorable for a tornado, listen for the City of Rolla’s civil defense sirens to sound and take shelter.
 Missouri S&T may issue an electronic notification in the event of a tornado warning in Phelps County if time permits.

 The University of Missouri has contracted with Rave Mobile Safety to provide emergency notifications to current employees and students.
 These emergency notifications supplement other sources of emergency information such as campus mass email, radio, television, or Emergency Alert System radio.
 You should not rely solely on these emergency notifications but instead should consult other sources of information regarding emergencies as well.